ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ### Changing Fee Reward Mechanisms

-Fee reward mechanism can be configured with this stateful precompile contract called as `FeeRewardManager`.
+Fee reward mechanism can be configured with this stateful precompile contract called as `RewardManager`.
 Configuration can include burning fees, sending fees to a predefined address, or enabling fees to be collected by block producers.
 This precompile can be configured as follows in the genesis file:

 ```json
 {